-What Can a Handyman Do in Barnstable in Barnstable County, Massachusetts?
+What Can a Handyman Do Without a License in Barnstable in Barnstable County, Massachusetts?

 In Massachusetts, most “handyman”/remodeling work on 1–4 unit owner-occupied residences requires a Home Improvement Contractor (HIC) registration with the state—unless the job is truly minor and does not require permits or involve regulated trades.
 Massachusetts does not have a single statewide “general business license,” but it does require state tax registration (and trade/permit compliance) and Barnstable may require local business certificates/permits depending on how you operate (home occupation, signage, etc.).